Prince22378/TechTrio/Shopper/README.md

 ---

-**Shopper United – Delivering Agile Tech Solutions for Startups and Enterprises.**
+**Shopper United by TT – Delivering Agile Tech Solutions for Startups and Enterprises.**
 ```

-Copy and paste this into your `Shopper/README.md` file.
-Let me know if you want any further customization!